 Did you know them very well before asking for a letter?

 I knew my teachers very well, the people who wrote to me the references less so.

 Are you happy that you chose this career?

 Yes!
 At the moment I am really enjoying vet school at The Royal (Dick) School of Veterinary Studies!
 It’s all very interesting and fun!

 Do you have any advice for students, once they are accepted?

 Take some time to let it sink in that this is not a mistake, pack well for uni and be mindful of what you do and don’t need, realize that you’re no longer going to be the smartest in the class, aim to pass rather than only studying so that you can excel, have fun and reach out to people if things are getting hard.

 Any study tips?

-I’ve only just started so come back to me in a bit, but listen to any advice older students give and if there’s any study skills help available, take it.
+I’ve only just started so come back to me in a bit, but listen to any advice older students give, and if there are any study skills help available, take it.

 Do you have any last words of wisdom?